Khloe Kardashian Didn’t Know ‘Full Scope’ Of Tristan Thompson’s Cheating Scandal When She Gave Birth

 However, in the days following the baby’s birth, the cheating scandal continued to make headlines with multiple women coming out to reveal they had been with Tristan Thompson while he was in a relationship with Khloe Kardashian.

 It has now been one month since photos and video of Tristan cheating have surfaced, and Khloe is still in Cleveland.
-Despite reports that the Keeping Up with the Kardashians star was considering leaving Thompson and heading back to L.A. with her family, the couple have seemingly come to an understand.
+Despite reports that the Keeping Up with the Kardashians star was considering leaving Thompson and heading back to L.A. with her family, the couple has seemingly come to an understanding.
 They were spotted having lunch together in Cleveland last week, and Khloe even attended Tristan’s basketball game over the weekend.
 Days later, Kardashian looked happy as she took baby True out for a stroller ride in a Cleveland park.

-Despite all of the recent drama, Khloe Kardashian and Tristan Thompson are sticking together, and staying quiet about the cheating scandal for now.
+Despite all of the recent drama, Khloe Kardashian and Tristan Thompson are sticking together and staying quiet about the cheating scandal for now.